Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Add a number of additional catalyst items to JEI categories.
 - Reorder JEI categories.
 - Add a JEI category displaying Bewitchment Altar Upgrades.
-- Add a JEI category displaying Thaumcraft Matrix Stabilizers
+- Add a JEI category displaying Thaumcraft Matrix Stabilizers.
+- Replace the JEI category for the Botania Terrestrial Agglomeration Plate with an improved one from Botania CEu (Botania CEu).
+- Show the Runic Altar and Petal Apothecary catalysts in JEI (Botania CEu).

 ## Text and Quest Updates: